 Tests for colour blindness are generally given to children and to people applying for jobs where colour discrimination is important, such as in the case of pilots, train engineers, or electricians.

 Colour blindness is tested in daylight, using special coloured cards.
 A more complicated test uses an instrument called an anomaloscope.
 It shines a changing mixture of red and green light.
 The person is asked to change the mixture until it looks the same as a yellow light.
 The examiner can tell how severely colour blind a person is by looking at the redness or greenness of the adjusted mixture.

 Treatment and Prevention

 Inherited colour blindness is not treatable.
 In cases of acquired colour blindness, a doctor will treat the underlying disease or injury.
 People with mild colour blindness lead fairly normal lives.
 Severe colour blindness can interfere with tasks such as seeing traffic signals properly.
-People with severe colour blindness shouldn't do tasks that require colour discrimination.
+Special eye glasses or contacts may be prescribed to adjust colour.
+People with severe colour blindness may not be able to perform tasks that require colour discrimination.

 All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Colour-Blindness